uhop/install-artifact-from-github/README.md

 * `--host host` &mdash; provides a prefix for the download host.
 It should not end with `/`.
   Example: `--host https://sample.com/repo`.
   * If specified and non-empty, its value sets the host.
-* `--host-env ENVVAR` &mdash; provides a name of an environment variable, which value will specify the download host.
+* `--host-var ENVVAR` &mdash; provides a name of an environment variable, which value will specify the download host.
-  Example: `--host-env RE2_DOWNLOAD_MIRROR`.
+  Example: `--host-var RE2_DOWNLOAD_MIRROR`.
   * Used only if `--host` is not specified.
   * If it is not specified, `DOWNLOAD_HOST` name is assumed.
   * If the specified environment variable is empty, `https://github.com` will be used.